Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Is a special substantive test applied for joint ventures?

-The extent to which a joint venture that constitutes a concentration seeks to coordinate the competitive conduct of independent undertakings will be examined according to Sections 3 and 4 of the Protection of Competition Law (13(I)/2008), as amended by Law 4(I)/2014.
+The extent to which a joint venture that constitutes a concentration seeks to coordinate the competitive conduct of independent undertakings will be examined according to applicable competition law.
 In assessing a joint venture, the Commission for the Protection of Competition will consider whether:

 - two or more parent companies substantially carry out activities in the same, similar, next-level or closely linked markets to that of the joint venture; and